cciangelisa/cci-sandbox-angcci-org/README.md

 contextName: "TEST1"
 ownerType: "ORGANIZATION"
 ```
-4. Downloading firefox and attemping to create a context that way

-5. visiting (https://circleci.com/gh/angcci/cci-sandbox-angcci-org/edit#env-vars) as angelisamaria to add env. var to a specific project, click `Add Variable` and creating `TEST` works.
+4. visiting (https://circleci.com/gh/angcci/cci-sandbox-angcci-org/edit#env-vars) as angelisamaria to add env. var to a specific project, click `Add Variable` and creating `TEST` works.
 Need to determine if the env var can be read when using in a config.

+5. Downloading firefox and attemping to create a context that way annnndddd it worked..

 https://circleci.com/account/plans